OpenCollarTeam/opencollarteam.github.io/docs/Apps.md

 - **On** The checkbox turns the app on or off.
 When off, the checkbox is empty.
 - **Set Interval** sets the number of seconds after which the app will check for an owner online.
 - **NotifChat** allows the owner online notification to appear in the wearer's local chat.
+- **NotifDialog** the owner online notification appears in a dialog popup.

 # Titler